-As I have commented previously, to this date I have run two rewards-based crowdfunding campaigns for a brewery and a community café.
+As I have commented previously, I have run two rewards-based crowdfunding campaigns for a brewery and a community café as a creator and many others as a consultant.
 And although the principles to run any crowdfunding campaign are the same, each category has its own peculiarities.
 In preparation for that upcoming campaign, I did a bit of research digging deep into the Internet and visiting the UK Games Expo.
 This is what I learnt.

 Crowdfunding board games is popular and very competitive